-Practicing attorneys are available to advise fulland part-time students who have paid an activity fee.
+A practicing attorney is available to advise full- and part-time students who have paid an activity fee.

 An attorney will be available for about five hours each week during fall and spring semesters and for a few hours in the summer session.
 The service is intended to help educate students to recognize legal problems and to facilitate their resolution.
 The attorney will not provide legal representation during the above hours.
 However, he or she will answer questions on any legal problem the student may have, advise the student as to his or her rights/legal liabilities and determine how a question/problem can best be resolved.